The Best We Could Do: Reception

 It has also earned positive reviews in other journalistic sources.
 Abraham Riesman, writing for news site Vulture, praises Bui's prose and claims, “I set out to dog-ear every brilliant piece of compact phrasing; my book is now twice as thick on the top as it is on the bottom.”
-The Best We Could Do is a on lists like The Washington Post's "The 10 Best Graphic Novels of 2017" and The Cut's "6 Graphic Novels to Make You Cry," and Bill Gates' "5 Amazing Books I Read This Year."
+The Best We Could Do is on lists like The Washington Post's "The 10 Best Graphic Novels of 2017" and The Cut's "6 Graphic Novels to Make You Cry," and Bill Gates' "5 Amazing Books I Read This Year."

 The Best We Could Do won the American Book Award and was nominated for the 2017 National Book Critics Circle Award in the autobiography genre.
 It made it to the top 30 finalists in the latter.
 The novel also received an Eisner Award nomination.